 Jeff Garlin Net Worth

-Jeff Garlin Net Worth and Salary: Jeff Garlin is an American stand-up comedian, actor, voice artist, director, writer, and author who has a net worth of $15 million.
-Garlin is perhaps best known for playing Jeff Greene on the HBO show "Curb Your Enthusiasm," although he also had notable roles in other series, such as "Arrested Development" and "The Goldbergs."
+Jeff Garlin is an American stand-up comedian, actor, voice artist, director, writer, and author who has a net worth of $20 million.
+Garlin is perhaps best known for playing Jeff Greene on the HBO show "Curb Your Enthusiasm."
+He also had notable roles in other series, such as "Arrested Development" and "The Goldbergs."

 Outside of his television work, Garlin has landed roles in a multitude of film projects.
 These include not only live-action films like "Safety Not Guaranteed," but also voice acting gigs in animated movies such as "ParaNorman," "Wall-E," "Toy Story 3," and many others.
 In 2013, Jeff Garlin created his own podcast on the American podcasting network Earwolf.